Who Wrote the Book? Detecting and Attributing LLM Ghostwriters: Abstract

 \section{Abstract}

-In this paper, we introduce \ourdataset, a dataset for LLM authorship attribution.
-It comprises long-form texts (50K$+$ words per book) generated by frontier LLMs, and is designed to test generalisation across multiple out-of-distribution (OOD) dimensions, including domain and unseen LLM author.
-We also propose \ourmethod --- a novel fingerprinting method that is interpretable and lightweight --- that works for both open- and closed-source models. \ourmethod creates the fingerprint by capturing token-level transition patterns (\eg word rank) estimated by another lightweight language model.
-Experiments on \ourdataset demonstrate that \ourmethod achieves state-of-the-art performance, remains robust in OOD settings, and works well in limited training data scenarios.\footnote{The dataset and code can be found at \url{https://github.com/anudeex/TRACE}.}
+Out-of-distribution (OOD) generalisation is essential for authorship attribution (AA), especially when involving new authors, yet this aspect remains insufficiently supported by existing AA datasets.
+In this paper, we introduce \ourdataset, a dataset for LLM AA task, designed to test generalisation across multiple OOD dimensions, including unseen domain and authors. \ourdataset comprises long-form texts (50K$+$ words per book) generated by ten frontier LLMs.
+We find that existing methods degrade substantially in unseen author scenarios --- dropping by as much as 70\% even under high-resource settings.
+We propose \ourmethod, a novel lightweight and interpretable fingerprinting method that captures token-level transition patterns (\ie word rank and entropy) using a lightweight language model.
+Experiments show robustness of \ourmethod in OOD settings and establish it as a strong baseline on \ourdataset.\footnote{The dataset and code can be found at \iftoggle{anonymise}{ \url{https://anonymous.4open.science/r/GhostWriteBench-TRACE}. }{ \url{https://github.com/anudeex/TRACE}. }}